m-peckus/python_server/api_documentation.md

 ##  Overview

-The **Mock Payment Gateway API** provides endpoints to simulate a real payment platform environment.
-It supports user registration, authentication, role management, transaction processing, and webhook verification.
+The **Mock Payment Gateway API** is an educational project designed to simulate a real-world payment platform environment.
+It provides endpoints for user registration, authentication, role management, transaction processing, and webhook verification.
+Credit card handling and tokenization are intentionally excluded to simplify implementation and keep the focus on core payment logic.

 All requests should be made to: